The Power of Mere Exposure Effect in Display Advertising

 In 2016, digital display ad spending has surpassed search ad spending, accounting for 61% of all digital ad spending in the US.
-Although industry experts expect this trend to continue in 2017, many of the same experts advise against digital advertising and consider search ads that king of PPC.
-Digital display campaigns considered less effective due to their low click through rate and very low conversion rate, but, there are many less known benefits to having display ads visible across the web at all times: Exposure, building brand awareness and brand liking.
+Although industry experts expect this trend to continue in 2017, many of the same experts advise against digital advertising and consider search ads the king of PPC.
+Digital display campaigns are considered less effective due to their low click-through rate and very low conversion rate, but, there are many less known benefits to having display ads visible across the web at all times: Exposure, building brand awareness and brand liking.

 Think about it.
 Why do we stand in line in the middle of the night and compete with other Apple enthusiasts for the right to receive a new iPhone on the very first release day?
 Is it because we need a new phone with all those new and amazing features?
 Or maybe it’s because we are constantly exposed to images and information on various websites, blogs, and social media, encapsulating us in the conceptual framework that Apple has created.
 A framework that predisposes fans to do whatever it takes to be first in line — literally and figuratively — to maintain an iPhone.

 In a nutshell: the more you expose people to something, the more they will like it.